Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: -structures on punctured surfaces with elementary holonomy

-In addition, every leaf of $L$ initiating form $p$ must end at $q$, as the total weights of $L$ around $p$ and $q$ agree.
-Then $f$ must be a covering map onto $\CP^1$ minus two points corresponding to $p$ and $q$, and therefore $F$ is a cylinder; this is a contradiction. \end{proof}
+Moreover, every leaf of $L$ initiating from $p$ must end at $q$, since the total weights of $L$ around $p$ and $q$ agree.
+Let $L_{p, q}$ be the sublamination of $L$ consisting of the isolated leaves of $L$ connecting $p$ and $q$.
+This implies that each component $\sigma$ of $\tau \minus L_{p, q}$ has a negative Euler characteristic.
+Since no leaves of $L \minus L_{p, q}$ has an endpoint on the boundary of $\tau \minus L_{p, q}$, the restriction of $\rho$ to $\pi_1(\sigma)$ is non-elementary, which is a contradiction. \end{proof}